jspotten/cs324-labs/02-hw-byu-bandit/README.md

 # Preparation

-NOTE: Throughout this exercise, you _must_ run the `ssh` command from the BYU CS network, or the exercises will not work.
-To accomplish this, you may either log on to a BYU CS lab workstation directly or log on remotely via SSH using the following command:
+NOTE: Throughout this exercise, you _must_ run the `ssh` command on a BYU CS lab machine, or you will get unexpected results.

+Either log on to a BYU CS lab workstation directly or log on remotely using SSH.
+To log in using `ssh`, open a terminal and use the following `ssh`
+command:

+(Replace "username" with your actual CS username)

 ```bash
 ssh username@schizo.cs.byu.edu
 ```
-(Replace "username" with your actual CS username)

 # Instructions